Atezolizumab (By injection)

-- Do not breastfeed while you are being treated and 5 months after treatment with this medicine.
+- Do not breastfeed while you are being treated with this medicine and for at least 5 months after the last dose.

-- Tell your doctor if you have kidney disease, liver disease, breathing or lung problems, diabetes, immune system problems (such as Crohn disease, ulcerative colitis, lupus), nervous system problems (such as myasthenia gravis), or any type of infection.
+- Tell your doctor if you have kidney disease, liver disease, breathing or lung problems, diabetes, immune system problems (including Crohn disease, ulcerative colitis, lupus), nervous system problems (including myasthenia gravis), or any type of infection.
 Tell your doctor if you have had an organ transplant.

 - This medicine may cause the following problems:

-- Severe inflammation, including pneumonitis (lungs), colitis (intestines), hepatitis (liver), pancreatitis (pancreas), or encephalitis (around the brain)
+- Severe inflammation, including pneumonitis (lungs), colitis (bowels), hepatitis (liver), pancreatitis (pancreas), or encephalitis (around the brain), myocarditis (heart)